 CEDRIC GROLET

-Ever since this pastry chef star of le Meurice won the title for Best Pastry Chef in the World in 1997, the queues have been forming for his pastry shop in rue de Castiglione and then this Opéra address.
-The tea salon is upstairs and relatively small and, as it’s also open for breakfast and lunch, reservations online are recommended at the link below to avoid disappointment.
+Ever since this pastry chef star of le Meurice won the title for Best Pastry Chef in the World in 1997, the queues for his pastry shop in rue de Castiglione and then this Opéra address are organised like Disneyland!
+The tea salon is upstairs and surprisingly small and, as it’s also open for breakfast and lunch, reservations online are recommended at the link below to avoid disappointment.

-Needless to say, try his famous pâtisserie, inspired by flowers.
-Fleur d’Opéra Café, Fleur lime meringue and Fleur Paris-Brest, to cite our favourites.
+Needless to say, try his famous pâtisserie, inspired by flowers and fruit, mainly made with white chocolate.
+Fleur d’Opéra Café, Fleur lime meringue and Fleur Paris-Brest, to cite our favourites which are less sweet.

 Cédric Grolet, 35 Avenue de l’Opéra, Paris 2